PREPARATIONS: Capsules: 25, 50, 75, and 100 mg. Oral suspension: 25 mg/5 ml.

 Concomitant administration of a magnesium trisilicate antacid may decrease the absorption of nitrofurantoin, reducing the effectiveness of nitrofurantoin.

+NItrofurantoin may reduce the activity of live tuberculosis vaccine (BCG vaccine) and live typhoid vaccine.
 In laboratory tests, nitrofurantoin reduced the effect of quinolone antibiotics, for example, norfloxacin (Noroxin).
 Therefore, nitrofurantoin should not be combined with quinolone antibiotics.

 Report Problems to the Food and Drug Administration